smara97/Machine-Learning-Projects/Resume Parsing/ReadME.md

 Using 2 Model in training :

-first model – base cased Bert with spacy nlp and tokenizer of base cased bert have 30 epochs of training take ~4 hours in training , have about 14 tags
+### first model – base cased Bert with spacy nlp and tokenizer of base cased bert

-achievements, address, Certifications, College, Companies, degree, Designation email, state, training, projects, location, university, graduation
+- Have 30 epochs of training take ~4 hours in training , have about 14 tags (achievements, address, Certifications, College, Companies, degree, Designation email, state, training, projects, location, university and graduation).

-training jupyter notebook file resume_spacy.ipynb
+- Training jupyter notebook file resume_spacy.ipynb

-second model

-have 2 model of sapcy (Custom training of spacy in NER ) and English spacy model in nlp for NER have about 11 tags name, designation, college, email, mobile_number, experience, no_of_pages total_experience, skills, companies, location have 60 epochs of training take about ~5 hours .
+### second model have 2 models of sapcy (Custom training of spacy in NER ) and English spacy model in nlp for NER

+- Have about 11 tags (name, designation, college, email, mobile_number, experience, no_of_pages
+total_experience, skills, companies and location).

+- Have 60 epochs of training take about ~5 hours .
+- Get Accuracy 92%

-training jupyter notebook file resume_parser_bert.ipynb
+- Training jupyter notebook file resume_parser_bert.ipynb

-After trained 2 models merge them to one file : resume_parser.ipynb
+- After trained 2 models merge them to one file : resume_parser.ipynb